 They might decide to help you with a technique called systematic desensitization.
 That means gradually spending time in situations which spark the fear, but in small, safe and controlled steps.
 That way you slowly but surely learn to overcome the anxiety, only taking the next step when you feel comfortable.

-Nyctophobia a major cause for adult insomnia?
+Is nyctophobia a cause of adult insomnia?

 They discovered that nearly half admitted to having a fear of the dark phobia.
 Furthermore, 46% of poor sleepers admitted this compared to 26% of good sleepers.